An Environment for Thriving

 COVID-19 Updates & Impacts

 Our Student Health Center offers COVID vaccines, testing, and information.
-All members of our campus community will be required to be fully vaccinated as of fall 2021.
+All members of our campus community are now required to be fully vaccinated.

 Emotional Support & Resources